-When most women find out they are pregnant, they start thinking twice about what they are feeding their body and baby, striving for high nutritional value.
-Sometimes they crave nutrient-dense food and other times it’s mashed potatoes and ice cream.
-Just like everything in life, there’s room for both, and it’s best to find a good balance.
+When most women find out they are pregnant, they think twice about what they feed their body and baby, striving for high nutritional value.
+Sometimes they crave nutrient-dense food; other times it’s mashed potatoes and ice cream.
+Like everything in life, there’s room for both, and finding a good balance is best.
 The same is true for movement.

-If you’re someone who craves intense, heart-pumping cardio you may need to build in some thoughtful rest.
-And if you’re someone who craves rest and stillness, you may need to build in some more movement and exercise.
+If you crave intense, heart-pumping cardio, you may need to build in some thoughtful rest.
+And if you crave rest and stillness, you may need to build in some more movement and exercise.
 It’s all about balance.
 And this lesson will serve you well in motherhood.
-Society and social media appear to reward perfection when what we should be striving for instead is balance.
+Society and social media appear to reward perfection when we should strive for balance instead.

-Speaking of balance, your center of gravity is constantly shifting throughout your pregnancy so avoiding activities where there is a high likelihood of falling is best.
+Speaking of balance, your center of gravity constantly shifts throughout your pregnancy, so avoiding activities with a high likelihood of falling is best.
 This also isn’t the best time for contact sports or exercising in the extremes of temperature.
 But most importantly, you should choose forms of exercise and movement that bring you joy.
 If your internal conversation during your exercise sounds like this:

 ….your body may be registering your movement session as stressful.
 We have plenty of other things to be stressed about these days.
 Exercise shouldn’t be one of them, and there are far too many choices when it comes to getting nutritious movement to pick something you don’t enjoy.
 Plus, don’t make me pull up the research about how your own stress and anxiety affect your baby!